Pope Benedict orders action on sex abuse

 Bishops are urged to be more careful in choosing candidates for the priesthood and weed out early those who are or could become sex abusers.

-The revisions made last year to the Church's laws on sexual abuse doubled a statute of limitations for disciplinary action against priests and extended the use of fast-track procedures to defrock them.'No tolerance'
+The revisions made last year to the Church's laws on sexual abuse doubled a statute of limitations for disciplinary action against priests and extended the use of fast-track procedures to defrock them.

 But victims' groups, who have deplored the Vatican's secrecy over sex crimes, have condemned the guidelines.